 The market-based performance is a Total Shareholder Return ("TSR") performance condition.
 The TSR growth over a three-year performance period is ranked against a comparator group of 14 companies.
 For grants prior to 2012, 15% of shares subject to the TSR performance condition vest at median performance, 50% of these shares vest at the upper quintile and there is straight line vesting in between.
-For grants made subsequent to 2012, 10% of shares subject to the TSR performance condition vest at median performance, 50% of these shares vest at the upper quintile and there is straight and there is straight line vesting in between.
+For grants made subsequent to 2012, 10% of shares subject to the TSR performance quintile and there is straight line vesting in between at median performance, 50% of these shares vest at the upper quintile and there is at median performance, 50% of these shares vest at the upper quintile and there is straight line vesting in between.